New Student Orientation

 Question: Classes do not seem to be offered every semester.
 How can I find out when classes are offered?

 Answer: Each concentration area has a specific planning guide.
-Your specific planning guide was sent to you once you were admitted into the program.
 The planning guide outlines what courses are required for your program and when they are offered.
 Our courses are offered on a two-year cycle.
 It is important to take classes as they are offered because they will not be offered again for two years.

 Question: How are courses delivered and received?
 Where do I go?